Skip to main content

 Frequently Asked Questions

-Property records for Stevens Point, Wisconsin are maintained by the Portage County Assessor's Office and the Portage County Clerk and Recorder.
+Property records for Stevens Point, Wisconsin are maintained by the Portage Municipal Assessor's Office and the Portage County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Portage County, including parcels in Stevens Point.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Portage County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Portage County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wisconsin counties provide online property record searches through their county websites.
-For in-person requests, visit the Portage County offices at the county courthouse.
 The Portage County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Stevens Point, Wisconsin residents are available through both county and state offices.
 The Wisconsin Department of Health Services, Vital Records, located in Madison, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wisconsin.
 Orders can be placed online, by mail, or in person.
 Locally, the Portage County Clerk's office issues marriage licenses and maintains marriage records for Portage County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.